kymatio/ismir23-tutorial/book/ch1_intro/why_wavelets.md

 The same is true of scattering transforms, in which the first-order wavelets relate to carrier frequencies whereas second-order wavelets relate to modulation frequencies.
 Chapters 2 and 3 will explain how to construct filterbanks for wavelet transforms and scattering transforms respectively.
 Then, Chapter 4 will show how a scattering transform may be interfaced with a deep convolutional network so as to perform audio classification of playing techniques such as tremolo and vibrato.
-With a gradient-based method known as layerwise relevance propagation (LRP), we will visualize which coefficient is most informative to the classifier for any given audio input.
+With a gradient-based method known as layerwise relevance propagation (LRP), we will visualize which coefficient is most informative to the classifier for any given audio input [2].
 Hence, this kind of hybrid architecture offers insight on the physical underpinnings of musical playing techniques: for example, the scattering coefficient which are associated to the vibrato rate stands out as a more relevant feature than those associated to the spectral envelope.
 This is consistent with our understanding of sound production and could not have been achieved with a spectrogram-based neural network.